giorgosnikolaou/Draw-Tree/README.md

 ```bash
 make run
 ```
-To show the steps, while inserting-removing you need to add -DSHOW_STEP onto the CFLAGS. <br />
+To only show the tree after the insertion, with the function call from main, you need to add -DDRAW onto the CFLAGS. <br />
-To only show the tree after the insertion, with the function call from main, you need to add -DDRAW onto the CFLAGS.
+To show the steps, while inserting-removing and with a function call from main you only need to add -DSHOW_STEP onto the CFLAGS.

 ## Algorithm